apollo

 After taking antibiotics such as CLR Dry Syrup, some people get thrush, a fungal infection.
 This is due to the fact that antibiotics kill the regular, harmless bacteria that serve to protect you from thrush.

 No, CLR Dry Syrup is a macrolide antibiotic.
-It can be taken by people who are allergic to penicillin with doctor advice only.
+It can be taken by people who are allergic to penicillin with a doctor's advice only.

-Side-effects are rare with CLR Dry Syrup and do not usually last long.
-They will get better after a day or two. if those side effects persist reach out to the doctor immediately.
+Side effects are rare with CLR Dry Syrup and do not usually last long.
+They will get better after a day or two.
+If any side effects persist, reach out to the doctor immediately.

-No, CLR Dry Syrup should not be stopped even if you feel better as it is an antibiotic medication and completing the full course if very necessary; otherwise, the infection might re-appear in a more severe form.
+No, CLR Dry Syrup should not be stopped even if you feel better, as it is an antibiotic medication and completing the full course is very necessary; otherwise, the infection might reappear in a more severe form.